Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 Mirror Work and Reconnecting With the Inner Child

-Another reason why mirror work can make us uncomfortable is that it exposes vulnerable parts of our inner selves.
-Most notably, mirror work can bring us face to face with the child within us.
+Another reason why mirror work can make us feel uncomfortable is that it exposes the vulnerable and neglected parts of our inner selves.

-We all possess an inner child – it is one of the many archetypes (or forms of energy) that compose our personality structures.
+We all possess an inner child – it’s one of the many archetypes (or patterns of energy) that compose our personality structures.
+The inner child is the part of us that still retains a sense of childlike wonder, spontaneity, creativity, and joy.

-But although looking into the mirror can be upsetting at times, these feelings point to deeper work that is happening.
-Simply gazing at yourself in the mirror and comforting your inner child can be a tremendously healing practice, and a form of inner child work.
-The more emotional you feel, the more emotional purging and transformation are happening.
+Simply gazing at yourself in the mirror and comforting your inner child can be a tremendously healing practice and a powerful form of inner child work.
+The more emotions you experience, the more a sacred kind of purging and transformation is happening.

 Mirror Work as a Portal into Your Soul

-The eyes are the mirrors to the Soul as the old saying goes, and mirror work gives you direct access to that deeper part of you.
-But first, the inner work must happen.
+The eyes are the mirrors to the Soul as the old saying goes, and mirror work gives you direct access to this core part of your being.

 But how do you know that you’re reconnecting with your Soul?